Proyecto OPENDATA4ICTS

 - Clean JSON: Clears all saved or loaded data.

-The application’s backend, built with Node.js, connects to the internal MySQL database of the IABA-ICTS node's proposal management system.
-This connection allows the application to automatically retrieve all required general metadata associated with the experiment proposals submitted to the Centro Nacional de Aceleradores (CNA) and the Centro de Micro-Análisis de Materiales (CMAM).
-This connection is allowed for CNA and CMAM public IP's only for security reasons.
+The portal is implemented as a Django + React web application.
+A key improvement introduced by this platform is its integration with the internal MySQL database of the IABA-ICTS node’s proposal management system.
+This connection allows the portal to automatically retrieve the required general metadata associated with the experiment proposal submitted to the CNA and CMAM.
+For security reasons, database access is restricted to authorized CNA and CMAM public IP addresses.

 Examples of the structure of the measurement files can be found at the following links: